Michael L. Conklin

 Nicole is married with three children and lives in the Philadelphia suburbs.
 A lifelong resident in the area, she is an avid Philly sports fan and enjoys spending time with her family (and dog) particularly at the shore, reading, and recently completed her first triathlon in August of last year.

-It is April's mission to do her part in bridging the digital divide and to advocate for women and communities of color to explore careers in STEM - and she occupies numerous non-profit board memberships that contribute to this mission.
-She was appointed by the Mayor of Philadelphia, Jim Kenney to the Philadelphia Works board, where she serves in the capacity as an officer and Treasurer and helps to lead efforts for digital skilling for the community at-large.
-She was the recipient of the Philadelphia Business Journal's 2020 Women of Distinction award and was previously featured in 'Essence Magazine's' Careers To Watch, and most recently was recognized by Radio-One, the largest urban radio network in the country as one their ‘Power of Women” honorees.
+It is April's mission to do her part in bridging the digital divide and to advocate for women and communities of color to explore careers in STEM - and she sits on non-profit boards that contribute to this mission.
+Appointed by the Mayor of Philadelphia, Jim Kenney to the Philadelphia Works board, she serves in the capacity as an officer and Treasurer and helps to lead efforts for digital skilling for the community at-large.
+She was the recipient of the Philadelphia Business Journal's 2020 Women of Distinction award and previously featured in 'Essence Magazine's' Careers To Watch, and most recently recognized by Radio-One, the largest urban radio network in the country as one their ‘Power of Women” honorees.